AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Discussion

-A significant finding of this study is the observed structural relationship between acceptance factors.
-While traditional TAM literature typically identifies PU as the strongest direct predictor of BI~\cite{huang2019examining}, our analysis suggests that ATT appears to be the primary factor driving the intention to use AIDEN ($\beta=0.869, p<0.05$).
+One finding of this study is the observed structural relationship between acceptance factors.
+While traditional TAM literature typically identifies PU as the strongest direct predictor of BI~\cite{huang2019examining}, our analysis suggests that ATT appears to be the factor most strongly associated with intention to use AIDEN ($\rho=0.805, p<0.001$).
 This elevated role of Attitude suggests a possible shift from purely functional drivers to intrinsic motivators:

-\begin{enumerate} \item \textbf{Intrinsic motivation vs. performance expectancy:} Unlike studies applying UTAUT~\cite{venkatesh2012consumer}, to visually impaired populations—where performance expectancy typically dictates adoption~\cite{moon2022factors}—the strong correlation between ATT and BI in our study indicates that the quality of the experience is paramount.
+\begin{enumerate} \item \textbf{Intrinsic motivation vs. performance expectancy:} Unlike studies applying UTAUT~\cite{venkatesh2012consumer}, to visually impaired populations, where performance expectancy typically dictates adoption~\cite{moon2022factors}, the strong correlation between ATT and BI in our study indicates that the quality of the experience may play an important role.
 This contrasts with findings in other contexts, such as mobile payments for visually impaired individuals in India, where Ease of Use was the primary determinant~\cite{parvathy2022adoption}.
 In the case of AIDEN, user adoption may be driven not solely by the system's utility (what it does), but by the subjective satisfaction of the interaction (how users feel while using it).
 This apparent influence of ATT could arise from the contrast between the frustration experienced in manual, unsupported tasks and the relative relief provided by the application.